hpc/charliecloud/doc-src/tutorial.rst

    :lines: 1-5

-You can use distribution package managers such as :code:`apt-get`, as demonstrated above, or others, such as :code:`pip` for Python modules.
+You can use distribution package managers such as :code:`apt-get`, as demonstrated above, or others, such as :code:`pip` for Python packages.

 Be aware that the software will be downloaded anew each time you build the image, unless you add an HTTP cache, which is out of scope of this tutorial.